magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 self-conceit and turning wrong understanding into right understanding is about the hardest thing to do.

-For us to progress on to being is so hard. means people who are thickly obscured, who are in the dark, who are stuck deep in this darkness and obscuration.
-The has made things lighter.
+For us *puthujjana* to progress on to being *kalyāṇajana* is so hard.
+*Puthujjana* means people who are thickly obscured, who are in the dark, who are stuck deep in this darkness and obscuration.
+The *kalyāṇajana* has made things lighter.
 We teach people to lighten, but they don’t want to do that because they don’t understand their situation, their condition of obscuration.
 So they keep on wandering in their confused state.

 If we come across a pile of buffalo dung we won’t think it’s ours and we won’t want to pick it up.
 We will just leave it where it is because we